an opportunity for in-depth inquiry

 Our second annual Touchstone Tour — to the islands and Sonoran Desert coastline of the Sea of Cortez, once again led by Natural History Institute’s Executive Director Tom Fleischner.

 JANUARY 16-30, 2019: ECUADOR: DEEP FOREST, BRIGHT ISLANDS

 Our second annual Touchstone Tourto Ecuador — this expedition, led by NHI Executive Director Tom Fleischner, will make a transect of this rich center of biodiversity, from the upper Amazon, across the Andes, into montane cloud forest, and culminating in the Galápagos Islands.

 MAY 14-20, 2018: THE GULF OF CALIFORNIA, MÉXICO: WILD ISLANDS, RICH DESERT

-We’re excited to announce our second Touchstone Tour— heading to a hotspot of marine and desert diversity—the islands and Sonoran Desert coastline of the Sea of Cortez.
+Our second Touchstone Tour — heading to a hotspot of marine and desert diversity.
 NHI Executive Director Tom Fleischner will lead a small group exploration of this remarkable region.
-Details available here.

 JANUARY 7-20, 2018: ECUADOR: BRIGHT ISLANDS, DEEP FOREST

-Our inaugural Touchstone Tour— following a transect across one of the most biologically diverse nations on earth – from the unique islands of Darwin, up into the Andean highlands, and then down into the Amazon Basin – led by NHI Executive Director Tom Fleischner.
+Our inaugural Touchstone Tour — following a transect across one of the most biologically diverse nations on earth — from the unique islands of Darwin, up into the Andean highlands, then down into the Amazon Basin, led by NHI Executive Director Tom Fleischner.